Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: Related Work

-Recent studies have integrated spatio-temporal modeling into performance analyses to quantify variability in network performance~\cite{st_hotspots}.
-For example, \cite{st_bayesian} proposed a spatio-temporal Bayesian learning framework for mobile edge resource planning by capturing localized performance variations over time.
+Recent studies have integrated spatio-temporal modeling into performance analyses to quantify variability in network performance~\cite{st_hotspots,st_bayesian}.
 Other work~\cite{st_deep,st_cellcenteredge} applies deep learning and clustering techniques to model and predict variations between cell-center and cell-edge users.

+{\bf FCC and industry coverage metrics.} The FCC's Measuring Broadband America program reports an "80/80" consistent quality metric, which is the minimum speed that at least 80\% of subscribers experience at least 80\% of the time during peak periods~\cite{mba_8080}.
+Ookla, RootMetrics and Umlaut all use proprietary algorithms to produce composite scores based on QoS and/or QoE metrics stemming from crowdsourced speed tests and/or drive testing~\cite{ookla_ss_method,rootmetrics_method, umlaut_bench}.
+OpenSignal reports Broadband Consistent Quality (the proportion of tests meeting minimum thresholds for throughput, latency, jitter, packet loss and time-to-first-byte) and Reliability Experience (using connected time, responsiveness and task completion)~\cite{opensignal_method} from crowdsourced and drive-test-based network benchmarking that carriers and regulators use.

 \ignore{